Saurabh-Bhargav/Project/Azure/NewHire AutoWizard/README.md

 - Access Logic App run history for troubleshooting.

 ## LinkedIn
-Connect with me on [Saurabh Bhargav](www.linkedin.com/in/saurabh-bhargav) for further details and collaboration.
+Connect with me on LinkedIn: [Saurabh-bhargav](https://www.linkedin.com/in/saurabh-bhargav/)  for further details and collaboration.